 Some society constitutions set out specific voting requirements, all other societies should follow proper procedure recommended by the CSC.
 Officers should ensure that individual, position-specific ballots are used – handwritten votes are not sufficient and can be tampered with.
 Membership must be verified before individuals can vote.

 Constitutional amendments drafted by a society committee must be put to a vote of the membership at a General Meeting in line with the society’s constitutional protocols and, if passed, sent into the CSC for ratification.
 It is strongly recommended that these changes are drafted in consultation with the CSC Secretary to ensure they are appropriate.
 If the AGM has not been conducted in a satisfactory manner the CSC will ask that it be run again, so it’s worth taking the time to ensure that the correct protocol have been followed.

-An up to date membership list should be compiled and printed, or be made available in soft copy at the AGM.
 Membership should be checked as members enter the room for the meeting.
-Please cross check membership cards with the membership list.
-Anyone that fails either of these criteria should not be allowed to vote in any elections, or on any motions at the meeting.
 Once membership has been checked at the door, please hand members one ballot paper for each election that is to take place.
-Contact the CSC Secretary for a ballot paper template.
+Sample ballot found here

 Some society constitutions contain guidelines on what type of electoral system should be used.
 If that is the case, please follow those guidelines.

 One of the following two methods, depending on the type of election or your constitutional requirements, will be relevant: